Accessibility requirements relevant to visual design generally cluster around issues of legibility, color perception and device independence.

 Font and layout choices should make it easy for users to recognize characters and track lines.
 This is especially critical for users with low vision and cognitive disabilities relevant to reading or focus.

-- Left aligned text is highly recommended, as it maintains consistent character and word spacing.
-Inconsistently spaced words in justified text can make it difficult to read for some users, and the inconsistent alignment of centered text is often mistaken for meaningful tab indentations.
+- Left aligned text maintains consistent character and word spacing.
+Inconsistently spaced words in justified text can make it difficult to read for some users, and the inconsistent left alignment of centered or right-aligned text is often mistaken for meaningful tab indentations.

 - Very light weights (<300) of some fonts exhibit dramatically reduced contrast, blurriness and color shifts on some screens.
 Be sure to test light font weights on low and high PPI screens, on both Windows and Apple devices.